Ukrainian refugee crisis: Netherlands

 Prior to the invasion, Ukrainians in search of safety could already fly to the Netherlands and stay for three months.
 During this time, they had to find their own accommodation as asylum centers were already "overcrowded".
 State Secretary for Migration Eric van der Burg said that the principle had always been emphasized that refugees should be received in their own region, if possible but that "now Europe is the region."
-As of 27 February, fewer than 50 refugees had arrived in the Netherlands from Ukraine.
+As of 27 February 2022, fewer than 50 refugees had arrived in the Netherlands from Ukraine.

-However, by 8 March 325 Ukrainian refugees had arrived in Rotterdam alone.
+However, by 8 March 2022, 325 Ukrainian refugees had arrived in Rotterdam alone.
 A local official said that Rotterdam would receive more Ukrainians than the thousand who had been initially expected, "our people are working hard to find places, and they won't stop at a thousand."

 The Dutch cabinet wanted to ensure 50,000 places for refugees from Ukraine according to a letter from Justice and Security Minister Yesilgöz, "the safety regions will coordinate the implementation, together with municipalities, of reception locations for at least 1,000 refugees from Ukraine per region within two weeks".
 Then, in a third phase, the same number would again be admitted.

-By 16 March, the municipality of Amsterdam had acquired ships harboured in the Java-eiland to lodge 300 refugees as a way to extend their existing capability.
+By 16 March 2022, the municipality of Amsterdam had acquired ships harboured in the Java-eiland to lodge 300 refugees as a way to extend their existing capability.

-By late December 2022, 85,210 refugees were registered in the Netherlands.
+By late December 2022, 85,210 refugees from Ukraine were registered in the Netherlands.